Environmental Health deals with complaints about noise from premises and vehicle alarms.

 Alarms ringing can be caused by bad weather, a low battery, a fault, or because the alarm has not had any maintenance or servicing.

-We can take action against you if your alarm rings continuously and causes a nuisance to your neighbours.
-In some cases we can get a warrant to enter your premises and disconnect the alarm, the person responsible for the alarm would have to pay our costs for doing this.
-These costs may be more than £200
+We can take action against you if your alarm rings continuously and causes disturbance to your neighbours.
+In some cases, we can get a warrant to enter your premises and switch off the alarm, the person responsible for the alarm would have to pay our costs for doing this.
+These costs may be more than £200.

-What you should do if you are being disturbed by an alarm
+What should I do if I am being disturbed by an alarm?

-Most problems can be easily resolved by politely telling the person about it, but the occupier of the property may be on holiday, and so on.
+Most problems can be resolved by politely telling the person about it, but the occupier of the property may be away or on holiday.
 You can check with the police as they may have a registered key-holder for the address.

-You can also register your complaint with us by using this form
+You can make a complaint to us by using this form

-- Provide the names and phone numbers of a least 2 key-holders to us in writing, you can do this on-line, or by post.
+- Provide the name and phone numbers of at least 2 people who can switch off the alarm if you are not at home.
+You can do this on-line, or by post.

-- The form to tell us about your premises alarm and your nominated key-holders can be completed on-line by using the ‘premises alarm notification form’ in Related Content.
-There is no charge for registering your alarm with us.
+- The form to tell us about your premises alarm and your key-holders can be completed on-line by using the ‘premises alarm notification form’ in related content.
+Registration is free.

-- New alarms should be fitted with a device that automatically stops it from ringing after a maximum of 15 minutes from when it started.
-Some older alarms may have a 20 minute cut-off.
+- New alarms should be fitted with a device that automatically stops it from ringing after 15 minutes from when it started.
+Some older alarms may have a 20-minute cut-off.

 - Our leaflet called ‘premises and vehicle alarms’ which you view or download from the related content section, gives more advice.